THE DAY GOD INVENTED BLUEGRASS

 Except that He was in a bit of a mood

 Those mountain boys are gonna need music, too!|

 He proclaimed with a little sigh

-When He got like this there wasn't much I could do
+When He gets like this there isn't much I can do

 He's been turning to me ever since that day|